 WHERE: Hilo District Annex, Large Conference Room 2

 INFORMATION: Call Kasey Lindley at HTY/839-9885 ext.
 704

 Supported by: Hawai‘i State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawai‘i, and by the National Endowment for the Arts; Hawaii State Department of Education.

 HTY Drama Education staff offers professional development workshops for teachers and in-service education students, as well as training new drama education specialsts.
 We offer workshops integrating classroom content with drama, music, dance, visual art and literature.

-Honolulu Theatre for Youth and Voyager Public Charter School are members of the Partners in Education program of the John F. Kennedy Center for the Performing Arts.
+Honolulu Theatre for Youth, Voyager Public Charter School and the Hanahau`oli PDC are members of the Partners in Education program of the John F. Kennedy Center for the Performing Arts.
 Selected because of their demonstrated commitment to the improvement of education in and through the arts, the partnership team participates in collaborative efforts to provide professional development opportunities in the arts for educators.